Caulfield - North

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent access to transport, with an average distance of 175 meters to the nearest stop.
-Daily service frequency averages 1,560 trips across all routes, equating to approximately 101 weekly trips per individual stop.
+They collectively provide 10,920 weekly passenger trips.
+Residents' access to transport is rated excellent, with an average distance of 175 meters to the nearest stop.
+Service frequency across all routes averages 1,560 trips per day, equating to approximately 101 weekly trips per individual stop.

 Frequently Asked Questions - Transport